atomicojs/channel/README.md

 A channel is a sender and a receiver of status through the native event system of the DOM, a channel has the following logic:

-1. Listen to the father's broadcasts.
+1. read the context of parent
-2. Generate broadcast for children.
+2. modify the context for children
-3. When the channel is connected, it will retrieve the last broadcast of the parent channel.

 ## Example